 The Houses of Healing Facilitator’s Manual is a guide for facilitating a 13-session course based on the book, Houses of Healing: A Prisoner’s Guide to Inner Power and Freedom.
 The course addresses numerous topics and draws from a variety of personal growth modalities, which include:

-- Practicing mindfulness meditation, self-regulation, and stress-management techniques
+- Practicing mindfulness meditation, emotional-regulation, and stress-management techniques

 - Learning cognitive reframing from cognitive-behavioral therapy